mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 He let the letter drop on the desk, and reached for a sheet of paper.
 The pen thudded into the great crystal inkstand, then whispered over the coarse, hand-made paper:

 My Dear Eve: You are free—for I'm going to be free.
 There's no hope for me, I hear—so there is hope for you.
-Forgive the drama at thetail-end of my destiny—and be happy with whomever you may fee is necessary. . . .
+Forgive the drama at the tail-end of my destiny—and be happy with whomever you may fee is necessary. . . .

 "How banal!" he muttered, tore the sheets into bits, seized another and wrote: